CD V-700 Gamma Survey Meter

 Prospecting Counter

 The first CD V-700 was the Nuclear Measurements GS-3CD.
-This instrument is referred to as the Nuclear Measurements GS-3CD/the CD V-700 Model 1.
+This instrument is referred to as the Nuclear Measurements GS-3CD/CD V-700 Model 1.
 The CD V-700 Model 1 and 2 along with the CD V-710 Model 1 are the only instruments that have the original manufacturers model number along with the OCDM model number.
-I guess this is because these were the first instruments but I'm not sure about that.

 Here are some pages from the OCDM Advisory Bulletin No.229, Interim Procedures For Maintenance Of Radiological Instruments, Dated Jan.
 8 1959.
 Here are links to scans of the cover and 4 pages of the bulletin that mention the CD V-700 Model 1 and Model 2.